-ACS-400-2 Applied Counselling Skills - Case Management, Goals and Interventions
+ACS-400-II Applied Counselling Skills - Case Management, Goals and Interventions

-This course ispart of the three-part development, which students to practice and deepen their counselling skills.
-Under supervision of the instructor, students apply counselling interventions to problems presented by volunteer "clients".
-Students practice the assessment interview. building safety and therapeutic relationship, reflective listening & empathy, creating a treatment plan, setting goals. maintaining case files and progress notes.
+This course is part of the three-part skill development, which allows students to practice and deepen their counselling Under supervision of the skills. instructor, students apply counselling interventions to problems presented by volunteer "clients".
+Students practice the assessment interview, building safety and therapeutic relationship, reflective listening & empathy, creating a treatment plan, setting goals, maintaining case files and progress notes.
 (Just a reminder-- this course is designed as an exercise in skill development, and not meant to be a substitute for therapy.
-Students with serious personal issues are encouraged seek professional counselling outside of the school program).
+Students with serious personal issues are encouraged to seek professional counselling outside of the school program).

-ACS-400-3 Applied Counselling Skills - Integrative Approach
+ACS-400-III Applied Counselling Skills - Integrative Approach

-The course is part of the three-part development, which allows students to develop and implement various counselling techniques, using a combination of personality theories learned throughout the program. integrated Students apply the counselling approach to the assessment interview, building safety the therapeutic deepening relationship, treatment plan, goal setting, maintaining case files and progress notes.
+The course is part of the three-part skill development, which allows students to develop and implement various counselling techniques, using а combination of personality theories learned throughout the program.
+Students apply the integrated counselling approach to the assessment building interview, safety and deepening the therapeutic relationship, treatment plan, goal setting. maintaining case files and progress notes.
 Ethical guidelines and the need for each counselor to implement a personal wellness plan will be stressed.
 (Just a reminder-- this course is designed as an exercise in skill development, and not meant to be a substitute for therapy.
-Students with serious personal issues areencouraged to seek professional counselling outside of the school program).
+Students with serious personal issues are encouraged to seek professional counselling outside of the school program).

-ACS-400-4 Case Management in Applied Counselling Skills IV
+ACS-400-IV Case Management in Applied Counselling Skills IV

-Case Management in Applied Counselling Skills IV is an elective available to students for course professional development.
-Clinically supervised, this skill development course is specifically intended to prepare the entry level counsellor in the area of records management, documentation. professional collaboration. referrals. and case conferencing.
-After integrating variety of counselling techniques into one approach which reflects the student's personality style, values, and choice of therapeutic modality, this course allows the student topractice using the assessment developed in the third skill development, and to carry through the entire cycle of practice management.
+Case Management in Applied Counselling Skills IV is an elective course available to students for professional development.
+Clinically supervised, this skill development course is specifically intended to prepare the entry level counsellor in the management, area of records documentation. professional collaboration, referrals, and case conferencing.
+After integrating a variety of counselling techniques into one approach which reflects the student's personality style, values, and choice of therapeutic modality, this course allows the student to practice using the assessment developed in the third skill development, and to carry through the entire cycle of practice management.